302ai/302_llm_playground/README.md

    - Real-time markdown editing and preview
    - Role-based conversations
    - Users can upload images for conversation.
+   - Under the OpenAI model, token probabilities can be displayed.
    - Advanced message manipulation: reorder, copy, regenerate
    - Expert Mode: enhanced editing and role controls
    - Feedback and animations for seamless UX